danielzgsilva/SLAM/README.md

 # SLAM
-Semantic localization and mapping (SLAM), monocular depth prediction, and odometry techniques using deep CNNs under the UCF's Center for Research in Computer Vision
+Semantic localization and mapping (SLAM), monocular depth prediction and odometry techniques using deep CNNs under UCF's Center for Research in Computer Vision